 National Trust for Scotland Visitor Research

-LJ Research has been commissioned by the National Trust for Scotland to carry out research amongst visitors.
+The Tourism Consumer Insights team has been commissioned by the National Trust for Scotland to carry out research amongst visitors.
 In conducting this research we ask members of the NTS team to collect email addresses of visitors so we can invite them to take part in the study.

 Please find below answers to some common questions respondents (i.e. visitors) ask regarding our online research.